mvolkmann/blog/src/containers.md

 - List the defined volumes by entering `docker volume ls`.
 - Run the image in a container with the `--mount` flag as follows:
   `docker run --rm --mount source=data,target=/data volume-demo`

+Include the `--mount` flag with a mapping once per volume to be shared.

 ## SvelteKit